 • Station upkeep – cleaning, flower beds, hanging baskets, plant tubs;

 • Landscaping – tree pruning, grass cutting, ditch clearing.

 • Track inspection;

 Administration duties include:

 • development of educational material;

-• public relations – website, advertising, promotion, permanent and portable displays;
+• public relations - advertising, promotion, permanent and portable displays;

 The list goes on and on.
-One thing we'll certainly never be short of is something to do and something we could always do with more of is people.
+One thing we'll certainly never be short of is something to do and something we could always do with more of is volunteers.

-If you would like to know more about what we do or how your skill set, time and efforts can help, click the button above to contact Bill Halliday in the first instance who will be more than happy to point you in the right direction and get you in touch with the right department.
+If you would like to know more about what we do or how your skill set, time and efforts can help, click HERE to email Bill Halliday in the first instance who will be more than happy to point you in the right direction and get you in touch with the right department.
 We look forward to welcoming you on board.

 Deeside Railway Company